 One of the most complex areas of personal injury deals with the law of municipalities and jurisdictions.
-We have extensive experience in representing individuals injured by the negligence of various municipalities and jurisdictions.
-The law differs greatly when it comes to being properly compensated in a personal injury claim because of the special protections municipalities have from lawsuits.
+We have extensive experience in representing individuals injured by the negligence of various municipalities and jurisdictions including the City of Chicago.
+The law differs greatly when it comes to being properly compensated in an injury claim because of the special protections municipalities have from lawsuits.
 It is crucial that you have the right legal representation so you can receive the monetary compensation you are entitled to.

 Why Do Municipalities & Jurisdictions Have Protection?

-- Immunity for adopting or failing to adopt a law or enforcing or failing to enforce a law, Section 2-103;
+- Immunity for adopting or failing to adopt a law or enforcing or failing to enforce a law

-- Immunity for negligence connected with the administration of licenses or permits, Section 2-104;
+- Immunity for negligence connected with the administration of licenses or permits

-- Negligence connected with the inspection of property for health and safety hazards, Section 2-105;
+- Negligence connected with the inspection of property for health and safety hazards

-- Immunity for negligence connected with injuries resulting from unsafe conditions of property if the local governmental entity had no actual or constructive notice of the condition, Section 3-106;
+- Immunity for negligence connected with injuries resulting from unsafe conditions of property if the local governmental entity had no actual or constructive notice of the condition

-- Immunity for the negligent failure to supervise an activity on public property, Section 3-108; or
+- Immunity for the negligent failure to supervise activity on public property

-- Negligence connected with injuries resulting from participation in hazardous recreational activities, Section 3-109.
+- Negligence connected with injuries resulting from participation in hazardous recreational activities

 When Would a Municipality Not Have Protection?